-They’re just not set up for travelers on a limited time schedule.
-That was our Niah Caves 2011 experience.
+Malaysian Borneo is simply not set up for travelers on a limited time schedule.
+That’s my Borneo Travel fail from my (attempted) Niah Caves experience.
 But that’s traveling – you need to roll with it and make the best of challenges.

 For future visits to the Niah Caves, I suggest you call ahead.
 Call multiple times.
 Other travelers loved the experience, so I have to assume it’s special.